begov98/ProjectManagementSystemWeb/README.md

 ## Welcome
 Hi there! :)

-This is my first ASP.NET MVC project.
+This is my first functional ASP.NET MVC project and actually my coursework project for the C# Web development course in SoftUni.
 It is a simple application for managing projects and their subtasks.

 Best regards,
 P. Begov